mahajanankit/Data_Analysis_with_Python/final project/Readme.md

 Analysis 3: Find out the most inflencing topics on average income using NYT articles.
 Used entire Archive Dataset.</br>
     Steps:</br>
-    1. Retrieved prepocessed data and filtered it according to user input
+    1. Retrieved prepocessed data and filtered it according to user input</br>
     2. Caulated the change in average income of people.</br>
-    3. Used NYT api to extract data and filter all the words and select only nouns and verbs out of them.
+    3. Used NYT api to extract data and filter all the words and select only nouns and verbs out of them. </br>
-    4. Increment the count for each occurence of those words.
+    4. Increment the count for each occurence of those words. </br>
     5. Sort subjects based on number of occurences.
 These are the words which have a good relation to the change in america's economy.</br>
     6. Save the data into a csv file.</br>
 	[Here is the csv](https://github.com/mahajanankit/mahajan_ankit/blob/master/final%20project/analysis/Analysis3%20output/reason%20analysis.csv)</br>